 We seek to encourage reading habits in children, youth, and adults by providing recreational and cultural activities that allow the public to stimulate their imagination and develop new skills.

 - Copies and Prints

-The program was created in 2007 out of the need that existed in the surroundings of San Miguel and its scarce access to books, art and reading.
+The program created in 2007 out of the need that existed in the surroundings of San Miguel and its limited access to books, art, and reading.

-Today the community library program consists of 15 libraries in different communities of the town, San Luis de la Paz and Dolores with the aim of increasing the level of education and reading comprehension primarily in communities with difficult access and population in vulnerable conditions.
+Today the community library program consists of 15 libraries in different communities of the town, San Luis de la Paz and Dolores, to increase the level of education and reading comprehension primarily in communities with difficult access and population in vulnerable conditions.

-The mobile library comes to CASA, A.C., thanks to the donation of the Rotary Club Midday, which aims to establish spaces of social and cultural coexistence as well as to promote child and youth development.
+The mobile library comes to CASA, A.C., thanks to the Rotary Club Midday donation, which aims to establish spaces of social and cultural coexistence and promote child and youth development.

 Community Health Promoters